 There are a number of possibilities for cross-strait collaboration and cooperation.
-There are significant interest and efforts in fusion energy research on both sides of the Taiwan Strait.
-I believe this is a real game changer for the world, especially in view of the risks of global warming.
+There is significant interest and as well as efforts in fusion energy research on both sides of the Taiwan Strait.
+I believe this can be a real game-changer for the world, especially in view of the risks of global warming.
 There can be joint research on as well as joint application and implementation of renewable energy, especially wind energy, which is gaining prominence in Taiwan.
 The Taiwan Strait is supposed to be ideal for wind power because of its high winds.
 Joint exploration for oil and gas in the Taiwan Strait and possibly in the Spratly Islands on a shared revenue and cost basis is another possibility.